 This is a re-certification.
-Documentary evaluation results of the earlier version of the TOE have been reused, but vulnerability analysis and penetration testing has been renewed.
+Documentary evaluation results of the earlier and associated versions of the TOE have been reused, but vulnerability analysis and penetration testing has been renewed.

-There has been extensive reuse of the ALC aspects for the sites involved in the software component of the TOE by use of 5 site certificates and Site Technical Audit Reports.
+There has been extensive reuse of the ALC aspects for the sites involved in the software component of the TOE, through use of five site certificates and associated Site Technical Audit Reports.
 Sites involved in the development and production of the hardware platform were reused by composition.